Mathnerd314/stroscot/docs/GettingStarted/Introduction.rst

 Introduction
 ############

-This is a 10-minute introduction of the main concepts of Stroscot.
+This is a 10-minute (2000 word) introduction of the main concepts of Stroscot.

 Term rewriting
 ==============